 Results: What is your track record?

 The final competency core is about delivering results.
 Results matter!
 People don’t trust people who don’t deliver results.
-Covey writes, “… if the results aren’t there, neither is the credibility.
+In The Speed of Trust Covey writes, “… if the results aren’t there, neither is the credibility.
 Neither is the trust.
 It’s just that simple; it’s just that harsh.”

 Both what you accomplish and how you accomplish it matters.
 I like to use a balanced scorecard approach to results.
 Development and readiness for the future matters as much as bottom line results today.
 People will judge your credibility on your past results (what you have proven you can do), your current results (what you are contributing right now) and also your potential results (what people anticipate you will accomplish in the future).

 To improve in this area first take responsibility for results, not activity.
 Expect to achieve your goals.
-Having a successful mindset will translate into positive results.
-Whenever possible, finish strong.
+Having a successful mindset will translate into positive results so, whenever possible, finish strong.
 When the going gets tough, the tough get going.

 The team at Lean East trusts that you will benefit from reading this summary.
 The remainder of the book is also worth reading, especially the 13 behaviors common to high-trust leaders.